 Whether you’re chasing down a PR during an interval workout or cruising through a virtual ride, you’ll have 100 resistance levels to accomplish your goals.
 It’s up to you to control the resistance accordingly throughout your ride.
 The MYX bikes also feature manual resistance knobs, as does the base Peloton Bike.
 If you really want a bike that adjusts the resistance for you, consider upgrading to the Peloton Bike+ with its Auto Follow feature.

 VeloCore, Peloton and MYX all measure metrics, but in slightly different ways.
 VeloCore tracks your workout time, intervals, distance, total calories, calories burned each minute, cadence, resistance and goals.
-You can also measure your heart rate using the included Bluetooth heart rate monitor or by pairing your own device.
-VeloCore is currently compatible with a variety of Bluetooth Low Energy (BLE) heart rate monitors.
+However, it doesn’t currently measure watts.
+You can monitor your heart rate using the included Bluetooth heart rate tracker or by pairing your own device.
+VeloCore works with several Bluetooth Low Energy (BLE) heart rate monitors.

 The best home spin bikes, including VeloCore, are fully adjustable.
 You can move the seat up and down as well as front and back.
 The handlebars slide up and down.
 This is also true for both Peloton bikes.
 If you’re looking for an even more customized fit, MYX handlebars can be moved forward and back as needed.

 Having extensively tested the VeloCore and Peloton, the seat on the Bowflex bike feels quite firm.
 I definitely recommend investing in some high-quality padded bike shorts.
 Where Peloton offers a seat with a decent amount of padding, VeloCore’s takes a more minimalist approach that more closely resembles a racing saddle.